-For over thirty years, the National Sustainable Agriculture Coalition (NSAC) has advocated federal agricultural policies that foster the long-term economic, social, and environmental sustainability of agriculture, rural communities and natural resources.
-Our long-term goal is the establishment of agricultural and food systems across the United States that can endure and meet the needs of present and future generations.
+For more than 30 years, the National Sustainable Agriculture Coalition (NSAC) has advocated federal agricultural policies that foster the long-term economic, social, and environmental sustainability of agriculture, rural communities and natural resources1.
+Our long-term goal is the establishment of agricultural and food systems across the U.S. that can endure and meet the needs of present and future generations.
 NSAC works for policies that promote small and mid-sized family farms, new farming and ranching opportunities, racial justice and equity, farmworker justice, and agricultural systems which ensure ecosystem sustainability through building soil health, promoting diverse production systems, protecting water and enhancing habitat for pollinators and other beneficial wildlife.